SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 ## Templating

-In shalm, you can chose between go templating and [ytt](https://get-ytt.io/)
+In kdo, you can chose between go templating and [ytt](https://get-ytt.io/)

 ### ytt templating

 You should prefer ytt templating because ytt also uses starlark.
-Therefore the interoperability between shalm and ytt is much better compared to helm templating.
+Therefore the interoperability between kdo and ytt is much better compared to helm templating.
 You can directly call methods from ytt.

 ```python